gauravfodekar/NodeJSNotes/README.md

     In addition to these three variable types, JavaScript also has the `global` object (`window` in the browser and `global` in Node.js), which allows you to create global     variables.
 However, it's generally best practice to avoid creating global variables whenever possible, as they can lead to naming conflicts and make code harder to     maintain.
 Instead, use `var`, `let`, or `const` to declare variables with appropriate scoping.

-5.#what is the difference between let cost and var => only two major differences?
+5. #    what is the difference between let cost and var => only two major differences?
 Answer: Block scope and hoisting.
-7.#What is Json object in JavaScript and what are the methods related to this ?
+7. #    What is Json object in JavaScript and what are the methods related to this ?
 Answer: In JavaScript, JSON (JavaScript Object Notation) is a lightweight data interchange format that is used for data serialization and communication between a server and a web application, or between different parts of a program.
 JSON is a text-based format that is easy for humans to read and write and easy for machines to parse and generate.
 It is often used to represent structured data, such as objects and arrays.

 A JSON object in JavaScript refers to a JavaScript object that adheres to the JSON format.
 JSON objects are similar to regular JavaScript objects but follow a specific structure: